arrayfire/arrayfire-r/README.md

 License
 ---------------

-- Please check the LICENSE file in the root directory
+This repository is distributed under the BSD 3 clause license.
+Please check the LICENSE file in the root directory for further information.